IMG_0518.jpg

 An artist and activist, American tenor, Aaron Crouch has been described by the Huffington Post as “riveting vocally and as an actor.”
 Originally from Bowie, Maryland, he is a graduate of the prestigious Curtis Institute of Music in Philadelphia.

-Mr. Crouch begins his 2023-24 season in the fall with an anticipated role and house debut as Count Almaviva in Virginia Opera’s production of Il barbiere di Siviglia.
-On the concert stage, he joins Morris Robinson for the second iteration of Morris & Friends: An Evening of Opera & Gospel at Washington Adventist University.
-He also sings as the tenor soloist in Handel’s Messiah with New West Symphony.
-Further ahead, he returns to Opera Philadelphia in a leading role.
+During the 2023-24 season Aaron Crouch made his house debut as Count Almaviva in Virginia Opera’s production of Il barbiere di Siviglia.
+On the concert stage, he joined Morris Robinson for the second iteration of Morris & Friends: An Evening of Opera & Gospel at Washington Adventist University.
+He also sang as the tenor soloist in Handel’s Messiah with New West Symphony.

 In past seasons, Mr. Crouch dazzled audiences as Candide with The Cincinnati May Festival, Don Ramiro in La Cenerentola with Tri-Cities Opera, and The Son in Blue with Pittsburgh Opera.